 Several years ago, I sent some ideas to my editor at Robinson/Little, Brown, and he really liked the sound of a book all about Victorian Scandals.
 I wrote a proposal and after he had taken it to several editorial meetings, it was given the green light.
 The book is very special to me because I’ve always been fascinated by the Victorians, and this is the first time I’ve ever written about this particular period of time.
 I enjoyed it immensely and it has inspired me to research other Victorian/Edwardian stories for possible future books.
 I’d also like to write a novel based in this era, so you heard it here first!

 ‘The Battered Body Beneath the Flagstones and other Victorian Scandals,’ is 100,000 words long and comes in three sections: Scandals involving actors and actresses; Scandals between family members and lovers; and Scandals which either amused, bemused or perplexed the Victorians!
 I don’t know exactly how many stories there are in the book, but there are many!
 Here’s an exclusive to my website: one of the scandals involves a family member of mine!
 It tells the tale of my great, great uncle; an Italian ice-cream man living in Aberdeen, who was taken to court for breach of promise.
 He had asked a girl to marry him as something of a joke, but when he broke it off, the scoundrel was not allowed to get away with it!
-You can read more about this and many other Victorian Scandals, when it is published in April 2018.
-Also check out my blog for more information and updates.
+You can read more about this and many other Victorian Scandals on my blog.
+The book was published on 12 April 2018.

 A Girl Called Pearl